turingschool-projects/good_reads/README.md

 This purpose of this application is for users to review books.

-There are no forms to build or styling required in this Friday Challenge.
+### LEARNING GOALS

 The primary testing here is for many-to-many relationships and accessing attributes through multiple models.

+### NOT REQUIRED

+- There are no forms to build or styling required in this Friday Challenge.
+- Do NOT add additional testing for model relationships or required fields.
+Add them later IF you finish everything else.

 ## User Stories

 ```
+User Story 1 of 8

 As a Visitor,
 When I visit a book index page,
 I see all book titles in the database,